isl-org/OpenBot/open-code/README.md

 #### Project Section

-The 'My Projects' section displays projects stored in local storage and Google Drive (if the user is signed in), with each project showing its name, creation/edit date, and previous block versions.
+The 'My Projects' section display the projects stored in local storage and Google Drive (if the user is signed in), with each project showing its name, creation/edit date, and previous block versions.
 Clicking on a project redirects the user to its playground page.
 To create a new project, simply click on the `create icon`.

 Clicking the 'Create' icon opens a 'Create New Project' popup with an input for the project name and a 'Create' button.
-Once a suitable name is entered and the 'Create' button or enter is pressed, the project's playground will open.
+Once a suitable name is entered and the 'Create' button or enter is pressed, the project's playground screen will open.
 If the user enters a name already assigned to another project, the system will automatically generate a unique name by appending an integer to the end of the name.